OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 The ***ISPC*** environment variable should be set to point to the ISPC compiler binary (i.e. *.../bin/ispc*).

 There is an alternative method, generally used when the dependency is itself built with CMake.
-CMake can generate a script -- usually called ***PACKAGENAME*Config.cmake** --- that correctly configures a dependency for use in other projects.
+CMake can generate a script -- usually called ***PACKAGENAME*Config.cmake**, where ***PACKAGENAME*** is the name of the package being built -- that correctly configures a dependency for use in other projects.
 These config scripts are installed with the dependency.
 For CMake to find them, the CMake variable ***CMAKE_PREFIX_PATH*** must include the directory containing them (or an ancestor).
 This second method is used for the following libraries:

 - Boost
 - Cuda